Arriving In Da Nang: A Calm, Practical Guide for First-Time Travellers

 • Download Grab, Google Maps, Google Translate and XE Currency before arrival.

-• Cash is still common, especially at markets and small food stalls.
+• Cash is still common, particularly at markets and small food stalls, although many cafe's, restaurants and hotels also accept cards.

-• When crossing the streets, walk steadily and avoid sudden movements.
+• When crossing the streets, walk steadily and avoid sudden changes in direction so traffic can move around you naturally.

-• A smile or a simple "Xin Chao" (Hello) goes a long way, even without perfect Vietnamese.
+• A smile or a simple "Xin Chao" (Hello) goes a long way, even if you don't speak Vietnamese.

 What You Don't Need to Worry About

-• You can get by easily without speaking Vietnamese thanks to gestures, pointing and translation apps.
+• You can get by without speaking Vietnamese thanks to gestures, translation apps and the friendliness of many local people.

 • You don't need a rigid itinerary.
-Da Nang rewards slow exploration.
+Da Nang often rewards leaving space for spontaneous discoveries.

 • Not every meal needs to be planned.
-Great food is often just steps away.
+Some of the city's most memorable food is found by following your curiosity.

 A Thoughtful Way to Begin Your Journey